Adartse-r/CitroHacks2023/webApp/README.md

 - You can also download all the dependancies of the project by doing `npm i`

+You can test Angular CLI by using `ng -v`
+If you encounter an Error while being on Windows and PowerShell, do the following:
+- Set the execution policy as RemoteSigned (`Set-ExecutionPolicy RemoteSigned`)
+- Set the path to the bin Folder of angular cli in your Rnviroment Variables of Windows (`PATH_TO_YOUR_NPM_FOLDER\npm\node_modules\@angular\cli\bin`).
+Your npm Folder should already have been added to the `Path` Variable
+- Restart all your terminals

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+You can also run `npm start` or `ng serve -o`.

 ## Code scaffolding